KarimElgammal/analytics_cup_research/docs/guide/reports.md

 ### HuggingFace Spaces Deployment

-Both backends work on HF Spaces - add secrets in Space Settings:
+Both backends work on HF Spaces by adding secrets in Space Settings:

-- `GITHUB_TOKEN` - GitHub token (recommended)
+- `GITHUB_TOKEN` - GitHub token
 - `HF_TOKEN` - HuggingFace token

 Token files are gitignored, so users never see your credentials.